 Use packing peanuts, crumpled newspaper, or bubble wrap to give the containers extra padding inside a heavy duty corrugated cardboard box.

 These gluten-free sugar cookies are so easy to make and the dough doesn't have to be chilled!
 The cookies hold their shape perfectly as they bake and do not spread, which is important for cut-outs.
-Finish them with a delicious mango buttercream frosting.
+Finish them with a fluffy buttercream frosting.

 Made with a combination of all purpose gluten-free flour and almond flour, these cut out cookies roll out with ease and bake up softly, their edges crisping just a bit.
 They’re the kind that are thin and have a soft chew, sturdy enough for your favorite sugar cookie icing.

-15 Gluten-Free Christmas Cookies + GF Peanut Butter Blossoms!
+16 Gluten-Free Christmas Cookies + GF Peanut Butter Blossoms

 These soft and chewy gluten-free peanut butter blossoms are filled with extra peanut butter flavor and have a piece of dark chocolate pressed into their centers!
 Plus 15 more delicious gluten-free Christmas cookies for your holiday baking.